What we fund

 • Establishment of parallel structures

-• Heavy equipment (vehicles and tertiary care equipment, unless justified)
+• Heavy equipment (vehicles and tertiary care equipment, unless justified by project design)

 • External consultants (unless justified by project design and local context)